All Episodes

 There's one image in the episode that I think stands out to me as we were making it was it shows Joseph scooping up a pile of manure in the stable to make room for Mary to give birth.

-That image alone really moved me, that thought of of the the birth of the Christ child coming in the midst of the you you you just would never expect the Messiah to come to earth in this way and in this setting.
+That image alone really moved me, that thought of the birth of the Christ child coming in the midst of you just would never expect the Messiah to come to earth in this way and in this setting.

-And so that just really was passionate uh uh took for me.
+And so that just really was passionate for me.

 I really wanted to capture that in a way that hadn't been done before.

-And then we've got these extraordinary musicians, so you got four King in Country and Phil Wickham and Maverick City Music and some of these great musicians who did Christmas songs on the set of the chosen.
+So you've got Forking and Country and Phil Wickham and Maverick City Music and some of these great musicians who did Christmas songs on the set of The Chosen.

 We're like, well, let's maybe see if we can pull this off.

-And so uh it's been it's been shattering records and it's been really fun.
+And so it's been shattering records and it's been really fun.

 It shows how hungry people are for the right content.